JanWeeee/ComputerVision/README.md

 4. Run the provided code using the recommended programming language.
 5. Modify the code or input images as needed to experiment with different scenarios.

-Feel free to explore and learn about computer vision techniques through these experiments!
+Feel free to explore and learn about computer vision techniques through these experiments!!